 Which evidence-based classroom management system is supported by your school's administration and is expected to be implemented schoolwide?
-(Class Dojo, LEAPs, HERO, Cloud 9, etc. are tools, not classroom systems) ☐ CHAMPs ☑ PBIS Classroom Management ☐ Administration does not expect an evidence-based classroom management system to be implemented by teachers this year (your school will need to adopt one next year) ☐ Other (complete below) If other, name the evidence-based classroom management system: Click here to enter name of system.
+(Class Dojo, LEAPs, HERO, Cloud 9, etc. are tools, not classroom systems) □ CHAMPs □ PBIS Classroom Management □ Administration does not expect an evidence-based classroom management system to be implemented by teachers this year (your school will need to adopt one next year) □ Other (complete below) If other, name the evidence-based classroom management system: Click here to enter name of system.
 CHAMPs is the district-supported, evidence-based universal classroom management system for all teachers.
-Would your Principal like to be contacted to learn about CHAMPs professional development? □ Yes ⊠ No
+Would your Principal like to be contacted to learn about CHAMPs professional development? ⊠ Yes □ No

 7B.
 Fidelity of staff implementation of school-wide classroom management systems What data collection tool does your school leadership team use to monitor and evaluate your teacher's classroom management skills?
-(Measure staff skills, not student outcomes) ☐ CHAMPs 7 Up Checklist ☐ CHAMPs Classroom Check Up (CCU) ☐ PBIS Classroom Assistance Tool (CAT) ☐ PBIS Walkthrough Marzano's Domain 1, Design Questions 5, 6, 7, 8, 9 ☐ Fidelity of staff classroom management implementation is not monitored to determine training needs this year (you will need to adopt a tool and plan next year) ☐ Other (specify): Explain how this data is collected and analyzed by your school leadership team as a universal screening across teachers to determine the need for classroom management training: Fidelity of Implementation Plan: The leadership team reviews discipline data looking at the incidences per grade level, types of infractions, along with the frequency.
-From there training, classroom management training is determined based on the overall needs of the school.
+(Measure staff skills, not student outcomes) ☐ CHAMPs 7 Up Checklist ☐ CHAMPs Classroom Check Up (CCU) ☐ PBIS Classroom Assistance Tool (CAT) ☐ PBIS Walkthrough ☐ Marzano's Domain 1, Design Questions 5, 6, 7, 8, 9 ☐ Fidelity of staff classroom management implementation is not monitored to determine training needs this year (you will need to adopt a tool and plan next year) ☐ Other (specify): Explain how this data is collected and analyzed by your school leadership team as a universal screening across teachers to determine the need for classroom management training: Fidelity of Implementation Plan: Information from BASIS will be used to identify if additional assistance will be needed.
+Information from classroom walkthroughs will be used.